pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 # Presence API for Python SDK

-Presence lets you track who is online/offline, occupancy, subscriptions, and user presence state.
+Presence lets you track online/offline users and store custom state.
+It shows:

-Requires Presence add-on enabled for your key in the Admin Portal.
+- Join/leave events on channels
+- Channel occupancy counts
+- Channels a user (UUID) is subscribed to
+- Presence state per user

+Learn more: Presence overview.

 ##### Request execution and return values

-Operations can be synchronous or asynchronous.
+Operations can be executed synchronously or asynchronously.

 `.sync()` returns an `Envelope` with:
 - `Envelope.result` (type differs per API)